-• When executed without options, displays the name of the default security mechanisms, the security services available for that mechanism, and mechanisms, the security services available for that mechanism, a whether available services are supported at your site.
+• When executed without options, displays the name of the default security mechanisms, the security services available for that mechanism, and whether available services are supported at your site.

 To execute admin security_property, network-based security must be enabled-use configure replication server to set the use_security_services parameter on-at the current Replication Server.